-- 1. Read Chapters 1, 5, 4 & 6 (1 and 5 for the morning and 4 & 6 for the afternoon) in the text, The World of Psychology (7th ed.). - 2.
-Prepare for a graded test based on Chapters 1, 5, 4 & 6. - As a result of your reading assignment, be prepared to discuss the concepts discussed in these chapters.
+- 1. Read Chapters 1 & 5 in the text, The World of Psychology (7th ed.). - 2.
+Prepare for a graded test based on the assigned readings. - As a result of your reading assignment, be prepared to discuss the concepts discussed in these chapters.
 Prepare three questions relating to the material, to be handed in to the facilitator at the beginning of class. - 4.
 Read this syllabus and prepare to discuss in class.